Sustainable Telehealth Services: Telehealth Beyond COVID-19

 Do They Enable Access Controls?

 Access controls enable providers to control who, within their organization, has access to PHI.
 HIPAA requires only the minimum necessary PHI to be used or disclosed, for a specific purpose.
-As such, each employee must have unique login credentials to access the telecommunication platform.
-This ensures that employees only have access to the PHI they need to perform their job function.
+As such, each employee must have unique login credentials to access the telehealth services platform.
+This ensures that employees only have access to the PHI they need to perform their job function on the telehealth services platform.

 Do They Provide Audit Logs?